Nagpuri language: Geographical distribution

-Status
+Official status

 Historically, Nagpuri was the lingua-franca in the region.
 It was the court language during the reign of the Nagvanshi dynasty.
 Nagpuri is accorded as an additional official language in the Indian state of Jharkhand.
 There is demand to include Nagpuri in the Eighth schedule.
 Some academics oppose inclusion of Hindi dialects in the Eighth Schedule of the Constitution as full-fledged Indian languages.
 According to them, recognition of Hindi dialects as separate languages would deprive Hindi of millions of its speakers and eventually no Hindi will be left.